 The second cocker I adopted was Ladybug.
 She was sweet and wiggly, and hailed from southern California.
 Where Tubby (Tucker’s nickname, for obvious reasons) had been shy and cowered in the presence of strangers, Ladybug loved absolutely everybody.
 She immediately snuggled her way onto my parents’ couch, and into the heart of everyone who crossed paths with her.
-Two years old when we met, she brought us a decade of joy, and inspired in me a love of all things ladybug-themed.
+Five years old when we met, she brought us a decade of joy, and inspired in me a love of all things ladybug-themed.
 When Bug developed renal failure and subsequently died, I was inconsolable.
 The day we buried her, I returned to our house in Fairfield with our surviving dog, Jellybean.
 As I sat hugging her and crying in the kitchen, I noticed a little ladybug crawling across the counter.
 Although I’m not a big believer in signs, I found it incredibly touching and comforting.

 Three years later, beloved puppy mill survivor Jellybean was found to have a brain tumor.
 I panicked and opted for aggressive treatment.
 Despite our best efforts, she declined rapidly, and just a few short months later we said goodbye.
 Bean and Bug were the absolute best of friends, at least one part of them touching at all times.
 On the tearful drive home from the vet after bidding farewell to JB, I tried unsuccessfully to convince myself that she and Bug were reunited at a great bacon buffet in the sky.
 Then I walked into our house in Easton to find dozens of ladybugs crawling up the windows of the living room.
 I could hardly believe my eyes.
 Was it possible that Ladybug had come to take Jellybean home?
 I had no idea what to think, but it was at the very least an amazing coincidence.